YOUTH CLUB ANNUAL REGISTRATION

 - YOUTH PHOTO RELEASE FORM – approved for all photos in the YOUTH SECTION – use this form for permission to use a photograph with youth and/or adults.

 - Jan.
-6, 2022 – LOCAL YOUTH CLUB CONTEST ENTRIES must be postmarked and mailed to EACH GCNJ Contest Youth Chair (to be announced shortly.)
+6th – LOCAL YOUTH CLUB CONTEST ENTRIES for FOUR YOUTH CONTESTS* must be postmarked and mailed to GCNJ AWARDS CHAIR.
 Limit 3 entries per grade per contest to be eligible for state judging.
-Entrant info on the BACK only.
+Entrant name, club name, contact info on the BACK only.

 WHY TEACH KIDS ABOUT GARDENING ?